Ryo Tokita

-Ryo Tokita is a Japanese born artist who emigrated to the United States in 1969, settling in the town of Pen Argyl, Pennsylvania, outside Nazareth.
+Ryo Tokita is a Japanese born artist.
+In 1969, he emigrated to the United States, where he settled in Pen Argyl, Pennsylvania, outside Nazareth.

 He has produced op art and color field pieces and a series of Japanese-influenced works.
 Recently the subject of a retrospective at Lafayette College's Williams Center in Easton, Pennsylvania, his work has also been introduced into the permanent collection of and is currently on view at the Allentown Art Museum.